India's April exports rise to over $30 bn

 Similarly, India's merchandise imports grew in April 2021, rising to $45.72 billion, with an increase of 167.05 per cent over $17.12 billion in April 2020.

-"Imports in April 2021 has registered a positive growth of 7.87 per cent in dollar terms and 15.71 per cent in rupee terms in comparison to April 2019."
+"Imports in April 2021 have registered a positive growth of 7.87 per cent in dollar terms and 15.71 per cent in rupee terms in comparison to April 2019," the statement said.

 Consequently, the trade deficit in April 2021 rose to $15.10 billion over $6.76 billion in April 2020.